budisek/ESPHome-modbus-solar-inverter-Sunways/README.md

 This manual describes how to connect the device to Home Assistant via Modbus protocol using ESP8266 and RS485/TTL converter.
 In this case it is about connecting a Solar Inverter Sunways.

+Many thanks to [peca2345](https://github.com/peca2345) who helped me with the connection and code.

 ## Info:
 - shielded cable recommended, otherwise the error "Modbus CRC Check Failed!" may appear in the log.